StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars

 \subsection{Audio-Driven Avatar Video Generation}

-\textbf{Traditional and 3D-Based Methods.} Early efforts relies on image-to-image translation \cite{Wav2Lip, PC-AVS} or image warping \cite{MakeItTalk} to generate lip-synced videos, but are often limited to the mouth region and fail to produce natural head motion.
-Later works, such as SadTalker~\cite{SadTalker} and VASA-1~\cite{VASA-1}, map audio to intermediate representations (e.g., 3DMMs or latent codes) and render videos with lightweight decoders, improving fidelity but still limited by the expressiveness of these intermediates.
-Another line of method directly model the subject with audio-conditioned 3D representations such as Neural Radiance Fields~\cite{AD-NeRF, GeneFace} or 3D Gaussian Splatting~\cite{SyncTalk++}.
+\paragraph{Traditional and 3D-Based Methods.} Early efforts rely on image-to-image translation \cite{Wav2Lip, PC-AVS} or image warping \cite{MakeItTalk} to generate lip-synced videos, but are often limited to the mouth region and fail to produce natural head motion.
+Later works~\cite{SadTalker, MusicFace, StyleTalk, VASA-1, Ma25Exploring} map audio to intermediate representations (e.g., 3DMMs or latent codes) and render videos with lightweight decoders, improving fidelity but still limited by the expressiveness of these intermediates.
+Another line of methods directly models the subject with audio-conditioned 3D representations such as Neural Radiance Fields~\cite{AD-NeRF, GeneFace, Ma25Decoupled} or 3D Gaussian Splatting~\cite{TalkingGaussian, SyncTalk++}.
 However, they typically require per-subject training, making them unable to generalize in a one-shot manner.

-\textbf{Diffusion-Based Avatars.} Recently, diffusion models have set a new standard for generation quality and one-shot generalization in the avatar space.
-A large body of work has focused on integrating audio features into large-scale video diffusion models to generate high-fidelity, expressive portraits~\cite{EMO, EchoMimic, Hallo3, Sonic, FantasyTalking} and semi/full-body videos~\cite{CyberHost, OmniHuman-1, HunyuanVideo-Avatar, OmniAvatar, EchoMimicV2, EchoMimicV3, StableAvatar}.
+\paragraph{Diffusion-Based Avatars.} Recently, diffusion models have set a new standard for generation quality and one-shot generalization in the avatar space.
+A large body of work has focused on integrating audio features into large-scale video diffusion models to generate high-fidelity, expressive portraits~\cite{EMO, EchoMimic, Hallo3, Sonic, FantasyTalking, MagicTalk} and semi/full-body videos~\cite{CyberHost, OmniHuman-1, HunyuanVideo-Avatar, OmniAvatar, EchoMimicV2, EchoMimicV3, StableAvatar}.
 While these methods produce state-of-the-art visual quality, their reliance on an iterative, bidirectional denoising process makes them computationally prohibitive and fundamentally unsuitable for real-time, streaming applications.
 Our work bridges this gap, targeting the generation of high-fidelity human avatars in real-time.